minoralisonr/PantryPath/README.md

 Hi all! 🍉🍴
-This is my project for an Inventory Tracker App!
+This is my project for an inventory management App!